mjstraughan/CubingHistory/docs/BlindfoldSolving/Methods/Orozco.md

 ## Origin

 In June of 2012, Gabriel Alejandro Orozco Casillas posted a thread to SpeedSolving.com describing a blindfold corner solving method called D2 [1].
-This was a translation of the R2 method to become D2.
-In December of the same year, he posted a thread presenting a new blindfold solving method called “U2” [2].
-The idea was to take the M2/R2 method and to instead use U2 for both corners and edges.
+This was a translation of the R2 method to instead use D2 as the solving move.
+In December of the same year, he posted a thread presenting a variant of the method called “U2” [2].
+The idea was to take the M2/R2 method and to instead use U2 for solving both the corners and the edges.
 21 algorithms are used for the corners and 22 algorithms are used for the edges.
 The same method was again proposed in 2017 by Yuri Alexandrovich [3].

 <ImageCollage
 images={[